 In February 2022 a revised version of ISO 27002:2022 “Information security, cybersecurity and privacy protection — Information security controls” was published with some significant changes.

 This is relevant because Annex A of the ISO 27001 standard is based on this control set and so, currently (as of June 2022), the two standards are misaligned.

-Therefore despite previous reports that ISO 27001:2013 was not going to be revised in 2022, much of the industry is now expecting an updated version towards the end of the year, replacing the Annex A controls with the new ISO 27002 set, but containing no significant changes to the Clause 4 to 10 framework.
+In October 2022, despite previous reports that ISO 27001:2013 was not going to be revised in 2022, an updated version of ISO 27001:2013 has been released, replacing the Annex A controls with the new ISO 27002 set, but containing no significant changes to the Clause 4 to 10 framework.